-Be swept away by award-winning author MK McClintock’s THE HEALER OF BRIARWOOD, a story of courage, second chances, and the undeniable power of love.
+Be swept away in this story of courage, second chances, and the undeniable power of love.

 A man with a healer’s touch.
 A woman with a healer’s heart.